Xue Haowen: 2023

 In August, Xue was part of the China team that participated in the 2023 FIDE World Youth U16 Olympiad held in Eindhoven.
 His team won and Xue personally scored 7 points on board 1 by winning 5 games and drawing 4 with no losses.

 In June, Xue participated in the 2023 Dubai Open Chess Tournament where he came eighth overall with a performance rating of 2709 where he defeated four grandmasters: Artem Chernobay, David Gavrilescu, Mikheil Mchedlishvili and Hans Niemann.

 In December, Xue participated in the World Rapid Chess Championship 2023 coming 91st.
 His strongest games during the tournament were defeating Jan-Krzysztof Duda and Aravindh Chithambaram with the black pieces.
 He also participated in the World Blitz Chess Championship 2023 with less success, placing 177th.

 2024

 In April, Xue came fourth in the Hua Yi Cup Chinese Chess Rapid Tournament.
 He defeated Bu Xiangzhi and Li Chao to reach the semifinals but was defeated by Wei Yi and then Yu Yangyi.

 In July, Xue won the Arona Open in Tenerife with 8 points from 10 games and an Elo performance of 2677.

 2025

 In January, Xue won the Hastings International Chess Congress with 7 points from 9 games and an Elo performance of 2645.
 He broke Judit Polgar's record as the youngest winner.
 This marked his final GM norm, and since he had previously surpassed the 2500 rating mark, qualified him to become a Grandmaster.

+2026

+In July 2026, Xue won the 54th World Open.